AndrewMagerman/dotfiles/notes/dotfile_notes.md

+# update 4 October 2025

+OK, so I have to report a complete failure in trying to setup my LSP for python.
+Neither Windsurf nor ChatGPT turned out to be useful.

+I think I will switch to a 'distro' as recommended by DHH.
+He recommended Lazyvim and I think it is worth a try.
+All the previous configurations are in the git history of my dotfiles repo in any case.

+Tmux and its default keybindings I find cool, and would like to continue using harpoon and telescope.

+Samir told me that the autocomplete parenthesis was more of a hassle than an advantage, and I am slowly agreeing with him.
+I think it is going to be easier to just tell the editor what I want to see.

 # update 7 September 2025

 The line endings fiasco had to do with autocrlf settings, I have now just set them to false.
 What a waste of time.